Board Certified Psychiatrist · Author · Host of What Patients Say

 "Nothing is really wrong.
 I'm just tired of thinking all the time."

 That sentence stayed with me.
-Because it named something I'd been watching for years without having the right words for it.
+Because it described something I'd been watching for years without having the right words for it.
 Not anxiety in the clinical sense.
 Not depression.
 Something quieter, more chronic, and often completely invisible to everyone except the person living inside it.

 What I kept seeing — across every kind of patient